Jerome, Pennsylvania: Hillman Coal's viewpoint

 But Jerome was seething.
 Hillman Coal & Coke cut miners' wages a second time during the deflation of 1921 and working conditions remained hard and strict, to miners' perception.
-Additionally, mine owners had recently ceased payment and expected miners to do for no pay "dead work", which was the removal of non-bituminous soils, slate and rubbish from the mines.
+Additionally, mine owners had recently ceased payment and expected miners to do for no pay "dead work", which was the removal of non-bituminous soils, slate, and rubbish from the mines.
 Gregory and local miners held several secret pre-strike rallies at the "Sokolniapolskawjerom", the Jerome Polish Falcons Hall, although one wonders how secret they were, given over 600 men attended one meeting.
-Sensing trouble, Hillman suddenly increased its armed guard patrolling the town at the end of March, 1922.
+Sensing trouble, Hillman suddenly increased its armed guard patrolling the town at the end of March 1922.
 Hillman police also were stopping all autos before entering Jerome.
-Scattered walkouts began at smaller non-union mines—in St. Michael, Cambria County, a partial strike began April 1 and gained momentum through April 5, and at Mine 36, near Windber, Somerset County, a walk-out on April 6.
+Scattered walkouts began at smaller non-union mines—in St. Michael, Cambria County, a partial strike began on April 1 and gained momentum through April 5, and at Mine 36, near Windber, Somerset County, a walk-out on April 6.

 Powers Hapgood and his work

 On April 11, John Brophy, president of United Mine Workers Union District 2, asked Powers Hapgood, a 23-year-old Harvard graduate, who had given up his silver spoon to live and work as a miner, if he would volunteer to help organize Somerset County non-union mines.
 Hapgood began at Jerome and Boswell.

 The gentle-looking Hapgood, nephew of the U.S.’s ambassador to Denmark, at first evoked much derision among some Union officials, although apparently not among miners, with whom he worked shoulder-to-shoulder deep in the mines.
 Four decades later, Brophy wrote of Hapgood, "He was sincere, friendly, and courageous to the point of foolhardiness.
-By that I mean that he would sometimes drive ahead in a situation without considering sufficiently what he was up against.
+By that, I mean that he would sometimes drive ahead in a situation without considering sufficiently what he was up against.
 As a result, he got some pretty hard knocks at times."
 In Jerome, Hapgood linked up with Gregory.
 While more acquainted with the rough-and-tumble than was Hapgood initially, Gregory himself—who went by the nickname "Praying George," because of his frequent and vocal prayers during workers' rallies—was a strict teetotaler, who had been deputized by the local sheriff for a Prohibition squad.
 In idealism and social vision, Gregory and Hapgood were kindred spirits.
 The two became lifelong friends.